irnutsmurt/openai-discordbot/README.md

 5. Start the service:
 ```
-sudo systemctl start aidiscordbot.service
+sudo systemctl start jsdiscordbot.service
 ```

 6. Enable the service to start automatically at boot:
 ```
-sudo systemctl enable aidiscordbot.service
+sudo systemctl enable jsdiscordbot.service
 ```

-With these steps, the aidiscordbot.py script should now run as the aidiscordbot user, with the least privilege necessary to execute the script, and will start automatically at boot.
+With these steps, the main.js script should now run as the discordbot user, with the least privilege necessary to execute the script, and will start automatically at boot.